jen-drakoj/jen-drakoj.github.io/blog/2024/01/lets-jam.md

 tags: [site]
 ---

+> I think it's time we blow this scene\
+> Get everybody and the stuff together\
+> Okay, three, two, one, let's jam!

 I have always had difficulties taking notes or writing down my thoughts.
 Call it hubris or just plain old laziness.